 File a motion to vacate the judgement

 Whether or not you appeared at the trial before the magistrate, you may ask the magistrate to vacate (cancel) the judgment if you have a good reason.
-Such a request must be made within one year unless it is based on not having received notice of the small claim.
-To make such a request, ask the clerk’s office to help you to file and schedule a Motion to Vacate Judgment form (see additional resources below).
+You must request this within 1 year unless it’s based on not having received notice of the small claim.
+To make this request, ask the clerk’s office to help you to file and schedule a Motion to Vacate Judgment form.